 Jenn joined the NAVBR team in June of 2011, with a background in kennel management and the veterinary field.
 She held numerous positions within the company including being a part of our kennel supervisory team, working as a veterinary technician, and becoming the director of our canine rehabilitation department, before settling in as our practice manager in early 2018.

-Jenn enjoys spending time with her daughter Gabby and her two American Pit Bull Terriers, Lola and Raiden (Draven pictured – the best boy to ever live, if you ask her), and is actively counting down the days until next Halloween.
+Jenn enjoys spending time with her daughter, Gabby, her boyfriend, Andrew, and her two American Pit Bull Terriers, Lola and Raiden (Draven is pictured – the best boy to ever live, if you ask her).
+At any given time of year, she is actively counting down the days until Halloween.